Capgemini- Product Development

 The final project can be found here though, as mentioned previously, the link may be expired.

 While we didn't end up winning the competition, my four teammates and I were each extended full time offers of employment at the end of our final year at University.
-We all specialized in different areas revolving around business technology and I was fortunate enough to be given a full time position as a software developer.
+We all specialized in different areas revolving around business technology and I was fortunate enough to be given a full time position as a software developer in cloud computing.

 Thanks for reading and please take climate change seriously.
 This is what I have done for the cause, the least you can do is be less wasteful.